 The ECB is responsible for running the three county competitions in the men’s professional game and the two tournaments at the top of the women’s game.

-In addition, The Hundred – which features eight city-based teams in both the men’s and women’s competitions – launches in 2021, aiming to open cricket to more families and young people.
+In addition, The Hundred – which features eight city-based teams in both the men’s and women’s competitions – features eight men’s and women’s teams and aims to open cricket to more families and young people.

 Men’s County Cricket

 The 18 First Class Counties compete in the LV= Insurance County Championship, the Vitality Blast and the Royal London Cup.

 The LV= County Championship, which was first established in 1890, features a two-division structure.
 Ten counties compete in Division One and eight in Division Two with a two-up, two-down promotion and relegation system.